-- Amount equal to two times base salary in effect at December 31, 2020, plus two times short-term cash incentive compensation for the 2019 fiscal year. - (2) Amount equal to three times base salary in effect at December 31, 2020, plus three times short-term cash incentive compensation for the 2019 fiscal year (the highest short-term cash incentive compensation for the last three fiscal years). - (3) Amount equal to one times base salary in effect at December 31, 2020, plus one times short-term cash incentive compensation for the 2019 fiscal year. - Calculated by multiplying the number of shares of common stock to be issued on the vesting of such award(s) by the December 31, 2020 NYSE closing price of our common stock (\$67.76), assuming vesting at the target (100%) performance level.
-The 2018 performance-based RSUs ultimately vested in March 2020 at the stretch (150%) payout level based on our achievement of TSR over the applicable performance period, as determined by the Human Resources Committee.
-The number of shares of common stock to be issued upon vesting of the remaining performance-based RSUs will ultimately be based upon the actual achievement of the performance goals stated in the applicable award agreement. - Calculated by multiplying the number of shares of common stock to be issued on the vesting of such award(s) by the December 31, 2020 NYSE closing price of our common stock (\$67.76). - Represents health insurance coverage for Mr. Reed and his spouse for a period of 15 years (assuming a life expectancy of 88 years for Mr. Reed and assuming an annual cost of \$14,169, which was the cost of such benefit in 2020). - Represents health insurance coverage and physical examination fees for a period of three years.
-Represents health insurance coverage for a period of two years. - Represents health insurance coverage for a period of one year. - The awards underlying the amounts set forth under the headings "Performance-Based RSU Accelerated Vesting" and "Time-Based RSU Accelerated Vesting" will automatically vest, with performance-based RSU awards vesting at target level, upon a Change of Control (as defined in the applicable omnibus incentive plan and the award agreements issued thereunder), irrespective of whether or not the NEO is terminated in connection with a Change of Control.
+Amount equal to one times base salary in effect at December 31, 2021, plus one times short-term cash incentive compensation for the 2020 fiscal year. - Calculated by multiplying the number of shares of common stock to be issued on the vesting of such award(s) by the December 31, 2021 NYSE closing price of our common stock (\$91.96), assuming vesting at the target (100%) performance level.
+The 2019 performance-based RSUs ultimately vested in March 2022 at the stretch (150%) payout level based on our achievement of TSR over the applicable performance period, as determined by the Human Resources Committee.
+The number of shares of common stock to be issued upon vesting of the remaining performance-based RSUs will ultimately be based upon the actual achievement of the performance goals stated in the applicable award agreement. - (5) Calculated by multiplying the number of shares of common stock to be issued on the vesting of such award(s) by the December 31, 2021 NYSE closing price of our common stock (\$91.96). - Represents health insurance coverage for Mr. Reed and his spouse for a period of 14 years (assuming a life expectancy of 88 years for Mr. Reed and assuming an annual cost of \$15,934, which was the cost of such benefit in 2021). - (/) Represents health insurance coverage and physical examination fees for a period of three years. - (9) Represents the employer portion of health insurance premiums for family coverage for a period of two years.

+The awards underlying the amounts set forth under the headings "Performance-Based RSU Accelerated Vesting" and

+"Time-Based RSU Accelerated Vesting" will automatically vest, with performance-based RSU awards vesting at target level, upon a Change of Control (as defined in the applicable omnibus incentive plan and the award agreements issued thereunder), irrespective of whether or not the NEO is terminated in connection with a Change of Control.